cloudevents/spec/schemaregistry/schemaregistry.md

 #### 3.4.3.
 Get a specific schema version by schema version URI

-Each schema version has a URI, as defined in [2.2.2](#222-schema-version-uri).
+Each schema version has a URI as a unique identifier, as defined in [2.2.2](#222-schema-version-uri).
+This URI can be used as a lookup key on any schema registry that holds a copy of that schema version.

+As discussed in 2.2.2, the URI might not be network resolvable or the network location may not be reachable from everywhere.
+That is a key motivation for replication.

-This operation is a GET on `/schema?uri={uri}`, with the required parameter being the schema version URI.
+The operation to obtain a schema version is a GET on `/schema?uri={uri}`, with the required parameter being the schema version URI.

 The returned payload is the schema document.
 Further attributes such as the `description` and the `format` indicator are returned as HTTP headers.